 General Storm Water Permits

 Description: Major statewide permits for storm water pertain to industry, construction, or MS4s.
 Municipalities serving between 100,000 and 250,000 people are required to apply for Phase I MS4 permits, while smaller municipalities and non-traditional permittees (e.g. some state parks) are enrolled in the general Phase II MS4 permit.
 Storm water discharges arising from projects carried out by the California Department of Caltrans are regulated under the unique statewide Caltrans Permit.
 Construction projects that disturb one or more acres of soil are required to enroll in the Construction General Permit.
 A defined set of industrial dischargers are required to enroll in the Industrial General Permit.
-These permits are revised every serval years and the requirements are updated.
+These permits are revised every several years and the requirements are updated.

 Related Impacts: Discharger may be required to perform activities such as monitoring under the General Storm Water Permit, which could increase vehicle use and impacts greenhouse gases and air quality.
 The Provisions do not require stormwater dischargers to monitor for toxicity.